hcs42/heapkeeper-old/doc/architecture.rst

     :mod:`hkshell`).
 :mod:`issue_tracker`
     Generates HTML output that is like an issue tracker.
-:mod:`hkrc_*`
-    Initialization files of the developers.
-These module are not really part of Heapkeeper, but are kept in the Heapkeeper repository so that developers and users can learn from them, and developers can test if they break each other's hkrc.

 The central modules are :mod:`hklib` and :mod:`hkshell`.
 The former contains the core functionality of Heapkeeper, while the latter provides the primary